-As the first sightings of whales tend to start sometime in December or January until late April, the whales start to engage in mating activities as well as calving.
+As the first sightings of whales tend to start sometime in December or January, the whales start to engage in mating activities as well as calving.
 Many sightings of mother and calf have been photographed in the Turks and Caicos Islands.
 The winter months are the best time to see humpback whales in the Turks and Caicos.

 Where to Find Whale in the Turks and Caicos

 To take advantage of this season, check out Big Blue Collective as they’re one of the top whale watching companies in Provo that also offers a wide variety of other tours.
 Whether you are interested in whale watching while scuba diving or from a boat, be sure to book their tours well ahead of time.
 Whales come in groups and their presence is sporadic, so you’re never guaranteed a sighting.
 But, the magic of viewing these amazing mammals is worth the effort.